Complete extension: the non-signaling analog of quantum purification: Explicit examples in the theory of no-signaling behavious

-\een For this box we have the well known CHSH inequality to quantify the non-locality, and it is $3.33$, which is also beyond the quantum limit.
-However, the amount of non-locality for this CE is quite less than the amount of non-locality present in a PR box.
-It seems that it is possible the quantification of non-locality between subsystem and its extending system, can be viewed as a measure of not being a vertex of CE in the box world.\\
+\een For this behaviour we have the well known CHSH inequality to quantify the non-locality, and it is $3.33$, which is also beyond the quantum limit.
+However, the amount of non-locality for this NSCE is substantially less than the amount of non-locality present in a PR box.
+It therefore seems that it may be possible to quantify the non-locality between subsystem and its extending system as a measure of how close a behaviour is to being a vertex {for NSCE} in the {theory of non-signaling behaviours}.

-Until now, we have given examples in favor of the various properties of CE we have discovered so far.
-Now we want to shed some light on another aspects of CE which shows a sharp disparity with the purification principle of the QT.
-If $|\psi_{AX}\rangle$, is the purification of a quantum state $\rho_A$, to system $X$, then the same pure state is also the purification of quantum state $\rho_X = \text{tr}_A |\psi_{AX}\rangle\langle \psi_{AX}|$.
-In the latter section we give an example to show that this is not the case for the CE.
-If we have a box $P_A$, and $P_{AX}$ is its CE, then we say the box $P_X = \text{tr}_A P_{AX}$ is the conjugate box.
-We are going now to construct the CE of the conjugate box.
+Until now, we have given examples in favor of the various properties of NSCE we have discovered so far.
+Now we want to shed some light on another aspects of NSCE which shows a sharp disparity with the purification principle of the QT.
+If $|\psi_{AE}\rangle$, is the purification of a quantum state $\rho_A$, to system $E$, then the same pure state is also the purification of quantum state $\rho_X = \text{tr}_A |\psi_{AE}\rangle\langle \psi_{AE}|$.
+In the latter section we give an example to show that this is not the case for the NSCE.
+If we have a behaviour $P_A$, and $P_{AE}$ is its NSCE, then we say the behaviour $P_E = \text{tr}_A P_{AE}$ is the conjugate box.
+We are going now to construct the NSCE of the conjugate box.